hwservices/tronsr-template/TEAM.md

 and provided consulting and software development services for major software companies, and over a dozen different startups.

+**Todd** | *Business Development*

+Todd is an accomplished business and sales executive and has worked at Fortune 500 technology companies, like Oracle and Xerox and is actively involved in startup projects.
+Todd is interested in developing a business relations with other teams running for SR and helping Hello World build community and investor relations.

+**Martin** | *Compliance Advisor*

+Martin has a JD from Brooklyn Law School and specializes in Intellectual Property and Privacy law.
+He is a blockchain enthusiast and is concentrating on helping early stage companies to stay in compliance with federal and state laws involving blockchain, crypto, and ICO.

 ## Argentina

 **Juan Manuel** | *Project Manager, Software*